bowser0000/SkyblockMod/README.md

 - Start/Stop Skill Tracker - Numpad 5 by default.

 ## Custom Music
-- To use custom music, place a music file with the given name in the `.minecraft/config/dsmmusic` folder, either run `/dsmmusic reload` or restart your game, and enable the custom song in `/dsm`.
+1. Place a music file with the given name in the `.mincraft/config/dsmmusic` folder:
   - Dungeon music: `dungeon.wav`
   - Blood room music: `bloodroom.wav`
   - Dungeon boss music: `dungeonboss.wav`
+2. Either run `/dsmmusic reload` or restart your game.
+3. Enable the custom music in `/dsm`.
+4. (Optional) Change the volume of the music with `/dsmmusic volume`.

 ### Notes
 - Slayer tracker for token drops and 20% chance drops uses a 12x12x12 bounding box centered on the player to detect the drops.
 If you are out of the range of the item drop, it will not count on the tracker.